 - 4.1 The Council encourages early discussions in relation to development proposals.

-Developers are strongly advised to use the Council's pre-planning application advice service to discuss any potential issues that may arise from development proposals. - 4.2 Seeking pre-application advice may help applicants to address issues such as: - Whether the proposed development is acceptable in principle and thus warranting further investigations in respect of flooding and drainage - Whether a Flood Risk Assessment (FRA) needs to be submitted and, if so, what is the required scope of the assessment?; - Confirmation of whether the Sequential and/or Exceptions Tests need to be applied, and advice on how to undertake the tests appropriately; - · Advice on the most appropriate form of sustainable drainage measures for a site; - Whether there are any known contamination issues on the site which could affect site design and layout and the types of SuDS used? - Agreeing the discharge points for site drainage with the LPA and relevant RMA; - Obtain any relevant data needed in order to prepare the site specific FRA and drainage strategy. - 4.3 The Council will, if necessary, seek the technical advice and views of the following Flood Risk Management Authorities (FRMA) when providing pre-application advice to applicants and determining subsequent planning applications:-
+Developers are strongly advised to use the Council's pre-planning application advice service to discuss any potential issues that may arise from development proposals.
+There is also an expectation that developers seek early engagement with local communities and relevant organisations on their development proposals. - 4.2 Seeking pre-application advice may help applicants to address issues such as: - Whether the proposed development is acceptable in principle and thus warranting further investigations in respect of flooding and drainage - Whether a Flood Risk Assessment (FRA) needs to be submitted and, if so, what is the required scope of the assessment?; - Confirmation of whether the Sequential and/or Exceptions Tests need to be applied, and advice on how to undertake the tests appropriately; - Advice on the most appropriate form of sustainable drainage measures for a site; - Whether there are any known contamination issues on the site which could affect site design and layout and the types of SuDS used? - Agreeing the discharge points for site drainage with the LPA and relevant RMA; - Obtain any relevant data needed in order to prepare the site specific FRA and drainage strategy. - 4.3 The Council will, if necessary, seek the technical advice and views of the following Flood Risk Management Authorities (FRMA) when providing pre-application advice to applicants and determining subsequent planning applications:-